counsyl/stor/docs/main_interface.rst

 Main Interface
 ==============

-.. automodule:: storage_utils
+.. automodule:: stor
   :members:
   :exclude-members: Path

-.. module:: storage_utils.base
+.. module:: stor.base

 Path Class
 ----------

-The ``storage_utils.Path`` class is the parent to all concrete base classes and should be used as the main entry point to the object oriented API.
+The ``stor.Path`` class is the parent to all concrete base classes and should be used as the main entry point to the object oriented API.

 .. autoclass:: Path